 - Fresh: It is beneficial to eat the whole grapefruit, including the white layer below the peel and between the segments, thanks to its fiber-rich pectin.

-- Benefits of grapefruit juice: The juice is an excellent alternative to the orange or lemon, or combined with either one.
+- Benefits of grapefruit juice: The juice is an excellent alternative to the orange or lemon, combined with either.
 You can sweeten your drink with honey if you like.

 - Grapefruit treatment: You can do this with the whole fruit or the juice.
-The treatment starts by eating a grapefruit with an empty stomach (entire fruit or the juice), two doses the next day, and so forth up to five doses.
+The treatment starts with eating a grapefruit on an empty stomach (the entire fruit or juice), two doses the next day, and up to five.
 When you reach five a day, lower the amount by one each day until you get to one.
-Continue eating one grapefruit a day for the next five days until you complete the two-week treatment course.
+Continue eating one grapefruit daily for five days until you complete the two-week treatment course.

-There are varieties of grapefruit with yellow, orange, and even pink pulp.
-The latter two have the additional advantage of being incredibly rich in carotenoids of preventative action against cancer.
+There are grapefruit varieties with yellow, orange, and even pink pulp.
+The latter two have the advantage of being incredibly rich in carotenoids for preventative action against cancer.

-The juice of this fruit is rich in antioxidants such as vitamin C, carotenoids, and flavonoids; however, it contains a lot less pectin (soluble fiber) than the entire fruit.
+The juice of this fruit is rich in antioxidants such as vitamin C, carotenoids, and flavonoids; however, it contains much less pectin (soluble fiber) than the entire fruit.
 People suffering from arteriosclerosis should eat the whole fruit with its pulp for the best results.

 - Scientific synonyms: Citrus maxima (Burm.)
 Merr., Citrus decumanus L.